parinfer/parinfer.js/README.md

 # Parinfer.js (updated fork)

-> Pronounced "par-in-fur" - "par" rhymes with car and star; "fur" rhymes with blur and stir
+> Pronounced "par-in-fur". "par" rhymes with car and star; "fur" rhymes with blur and stir

 This is a fork of [shaunlebron's Parinfer library] which was archived on Jan 2019.